Tri-State Generation and Transmission Association

 Since our inception in 1952, Tri-State’s roots have been firmly planted in the rural communities which we serve.
 We have been a supporter of 4-H for many years through our sponsorship of state-wide events and, with our Colorado member cooperatives, annually sponsor the Colorado State Fair’s Junior Livestock Auction.

-How is ConocoPhillips currently supporting the Colorado 4-H Foundation?
+How is Tri-State currently supporting the Colorado 4-H Foundation?

 Why is it important to your organization to support Colorado’s 4-H youth?

-How do the mission and vision of ConocoPhillips align with 4-H values?
+How does the mission/vision of Tri-State align with 4-H values?

-What is the most rewarding part of supporting our state’s 4-H program?
+What have you found to be the most rewarding part of supporting our state’s 4-H program?